ULHPC/tutorials/README.md

 > ```
 > &mdash; <cite>[Snakemake manual - Rules](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html)</cite>

+For a detailed explanation of rules, have a look at the official [Snakemake tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/basics.html).

 A basic rule for mapping a fastq file with [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) could look like this: